bnhmmr/cherzyz/README.md

 # *Hello!*

 ## ! . .im elysia and vinestaff kin!
-I prefer to be called cherry u can use venus/ven but its mostly for close friends or ppl i allow to ( @bnhmmr )
+I prefer to be called cherry u can use venus/ven but its mostly for close friends ( @bnhmmr ) but i dont mind